Free Sleep Cycle Calculator Online

 Frequently asked questions

 One complete sleep cycle lasts approximately 90 minutes for most adults, though the range is 80 to 110 minutes.
-A cycle consists of NREM stage 1 (light sleep, sleep onset), NREM stage 2 (light sleep, body temperature drops), NREM stage 3 (deep slow-wave sleep), and REM sleep.
-The first two cycles of the night have longer deep sleep periods; later cycles have progressively longer REM periods.
+A cycle contains four stages: NREM stage 1 (light sleep, 1 to 5 minutes), NREM stage 2 (light sleep, 10 to 25 minutes), NREM stage 3 (deep slow-wave sleep, 20 to 40 minutes in early cycles), and REM sleep (10 to 60 minutes, lengthening in later cycles).
+The first two cycles of the night have the most deep sleep; later cycles have progressively longer REM periods.
 The calculator uses 90 minutes as the standard cycle length.

-Waking during deep sleep (NREM stage 3) causes sleep inertia, a temporary state of impaired alertness, grogginess, and disorientation that can last 30 to 60 minutes or more.
-Deep sleep suppresses arousal, which is why an alarm clock interrupting this stage creates such strong resistance to waking.
-Waking during light sleep or at the natural end of a REM cycle is biologically easier because these stages involve closer to waking brain activity and lower arousal thresholds.
+Waking during deep sleep (NREM stage 3) causes sleep inertia: a temporary state of impaired alertness, grogginess, and disorientation that can last 30 to 60 minutes or more.
+Deep sleep suppresses arousal, which is why an alarm interrupting this stage creates such strong resistance to waking.
+Waking at the natural end of a REM cycle is biologically easier because light sleep and REM involve brain activity closer to wakefulness and lower arousal thresholds.

-Most adults function best with 5 to 6 complete cycles per night, equivalent to 7.5 to 9 hours of sleep.
-Fewer than 5 cycles (under 7.5 hours) accumulates sleep debt that impairs cognitive performance, mood, and physical recovery over time.
-The number of cycles that makes you feel refreshed is individual, some people feel fully rested after 5 cycles and others consistently need 6.
-Track how you feel after nights with different cycle counts to find your personal optimum.
+Most adults function best with 5 to 6 complete sleep cycles per night, equivalent to 7.5 to 9 hours of sleep.
+Fewer than 5 cycles (under 7.5 hours) builds sleep debt that impairs cognitive performance, mood, immune function, and physical recovery.
+The minimum for most healthy adults is 4 complete cycles (6 hours), but this should not be a regular target.
+The number that leaves you feeling refreshed varies by individual: some people do well on 5 cycles, others consistently need 6.

 Yes.
-The calculator adds an average sleep onset latency of 14 minutes to the target bedtime.
+The calculator adds an average sleep onset latency of 14 minutes to all bedtime calculations.
 Sleep onset latency is the time between lying down and actually falling asleep.
 The average for healthy adults is 10 to 20 minutes.
-If you consistently fall asleep faster or slower than 14 minutes, mentally adjust the suggested bedtime by the difference.
-Regularly taking longer than 20 minutes to fall asleep may indicate stress, caffeine sensitivity, or sleep environment factors worth addressing.
+If you consistently fall asleep faster or slower than 14 minutes, adjust the suggested bedtime accordingly.
+Regularly taking longer than 20 minutes to fall asleep may indicate stress, caffeine sensitivity, screen exposure, or sleep environment issues worth addressing.

 Related tools